-Nivolumab is given as an intravenous (IV) infusion into your arm, typically at your oncologist's office.
-The drug is usually given every 2 weeks (but can be given every 4 weeks) and will be continued as long as you tolerate it and the melanoma doesn't come back, for up to 1 year.
+Opdivo is given as an intravenous (IV) infusion into your arm, typically at your treating hospital.
+The medication is usually given every 2 weeks (but can be given every 4 weeks) and will be continued as long as you tolerate it and the melanoma doesn't come back, for up to 1 year.
 The infusion lasts for 30 minutes.

-Pembrolizumab is given as an IV infusion into your arm, typically at your oncologist's office.
-The drug is usually given every 3 weeks and will be continued as long as you tolerate it and the melanoma doesn't come back, for up to 1 year.
+Keytruda is given as an IV infusion into your arm, typically at your treating hospital.
+The medication is usually given every 3 or 6 weeks and will be continued as long as you tolerate it and the melanoma doesn't come back, for up to 1 year.
 The infusion lasts for 30 minutes.